harlott/nuclearest-js/README.md

  **Features:**

  - handle storage disabled by Browser settings and Safari private session issue;
- - provide fallback strategy for basic storage settings;
+ - provide fallback strategy for basic storage settings (you can disable it);
  - simplify your application code refactoring :)